OurSocialProject/OurSocialProject/README.md

  - What does a good community mean to you?
  - Can you describe how you felt at a time in your life when you lacked a good community?
  - Can you describe a time in your life when you had a great community?
 How did it feel physiologically?
- - What are you hoping to achieve by making a community using Our Social Project?
+ - What are you hoping to achieve by making a community using OurSocialProject?
  - What would your ideal community NOT look like?
- - What kinds of interesting ideas do you like, which fit together with the overall themes in Our Social Project?
+ - What kinds of interesting ideas do you like, which fit together with the overall themes in OurSocialProject?

 As a general word of advice, we would recommend this manifesto to be deeply personal.
 If you can bear to do it, mention something that you feel insecure about, which makes you feel a little vulnerable.
 This is important, because true connection can only begin to take shape in a world where we accept ourselves as human beings.
 It gives us something tangible to connect over.
 It also happens to project an extreme sense of self-confidence - as you are accepting of your own flaws, without letting it affect your sense of self.

 We would also encourage you to share this manifesto on social media.
 The aim is to get people genuinely interested in this project, and to spread the project as quickly as possible around the internet.
 We believe that hearing real human stories, told by people that we love, can inspire people to get involved for themselves.
 Maybe the reason that you got involved in the first place was that you saw a friend open up about their own insecurities about community for themselves.
 Do you think that you would have been more convinced if they strictly stuck to writing a dispassionate argument based on facts?

 If you feel comfortable with it, then you can also publish your manifesto to Medium, where we have a channel set up.
 If you really don’t feel like writing a manifesto out, then you can also make a video manifesto.
 The idea here would be to chronicle your progress as a “vlog”, rather than a blog.
-These videos can be shared on YouTube - and similarly, you can share these videos on the Our Social Project YouTube channel.
+These videos can be shared on YouTube - and similarly, you can share these videos on the OurSocialProject YouTube channel.

 Here’s an example of the first manifesto that was written to try to communicate this message.